stroucki/BasicComputerGames/README.md

 ## Issues

 There is currently no one true way of obtaining random numbers, so the parts of the programs using random seeders and readers may have to be adapted.
+Currently uses arc4random_uniform(3) to obtain random numbers, on Linux this requires linking in libbsd.

 ## Licence